brianbrock.com

 Unprepared participants are often integral to the success of the best seminars.

 The table functions as a table, but also as a material object separating the participants, hiding their bodies and connecting them by means of a flat and empty space.
 This is not strictly necessary but it can be a great source of comfort.
 The table should not have a hole in the middle of it.
 It should not be a ring of smaller tables.
 Ideally it should be a nice table, but this is not always practical.
 A few wooden tables pushed together does well.
-(2020 note: online seminars via videoconference work quite well.
-The convenience enables a degree of focus.
-The emptiness of the internet subsitutes for the emptiness of the table.
-There are meaningful differences - we benefit from the materiality of togetherness - but the format is mostly irrelevant.
-The seminar dwells in the text.
-Discussions limited to audio seem rarely to approach the task of seminar.
-Text-based discussions, overlapping with authorial texts, ambiguous in continuity, sit in a different domain.)

 The chairs should be comfortable in the manner of the chairs found at tables in decent libraries.
 Many people habitually lean back or forth in their chairs during seminar, and this behavior should be accommodated as far as possible by the chairbler.

 A great book is a book on which a great seminar can be had (and a great seminar is one which can address a great book).
 Such books are abundant, but some care is generally advisable in selecting a text.
 It's possible to find the greatness in anything, but in this crazy world we have to make compromises, so often it's best just to choose a great book and be done with it.
-A seminar never fails because the book is too good, but even a good-but-not-great book like "The Picture of Dorian Gray" can seem almost entirely absent of meaning if the seminar has a bad day.
+A seminar never fails because the book is too good, but even a good book like "The Picture of Dorian Gray" can seem almost entirely absent of meaning if the seminar has a bad day.
 A great book can accept any question, no matter how small, large, irrelevant, or just plain stupid.
 This removes a lot of the pressure from the seminar participants.
 A great book is resilient, fecund, and immaculately coherent.
-In the ideal book, every element down to the etymology of each word is essential, irreplaceable, and interactive with every other element.
+In the ideal book, every element down to the etymology of each word and the shape of each letter is essential, irreplaceable, and interactive with every other element.
 (Indra's net.)

 Eating at the table generally detracts from the study, as an ambiguous overlap develops with other much more common table-based social activities.
 (Revelations 10:9, “And I went unto the angel, and said unto him, Give me the little book.
 And he said unto me, Take it, and eat it up; and it shall make thy belly bitter, but it shall be in thy mouth sweet as honey.”)
 A very hungry person could eat their lunch or dinner at the beginning of seminar, but they should apologize for their impropriety.
 Some people think it's sometimes a good idea to have seminar while drunk, but I have generally been underwhelmed by the contributions of drunk or otherwise intoxicated people.
 A seminar isn't a great place to have a party, but it can be loads of fun to have a party in which we have seminar, in the same way that people enjoy a party in which we play a sport.

 Some groups have seminar 5 days a week, some once.
 Some households have seminar continuously.
 For a class which meets daily, writing practice and other more abstract educational pursuits can provide valuable perspective.
-The Sunday seminars met once a week, while at St. John's College they meet twice a week.
+The Sunday seminars meet once a week, while at St. John's College they meet twice a week.

 While the underlying behaviors were largely learned from St. John's College in Santa Fe, NM (in the undergrad, Eastern Classics, and Islamic Classics programs over a period of 20 years) the practice and the formulation of these ideas was developed in the Sunday seminar itself with Lea Pitkanen and other collaborators.

-- Brian Brock, fall 2017
+- Brian Brock, written fall 2017, revised a few times

 Here is a more-or-less complete list of books which we read (parentheses for texts divided into multiple meetings):